 January – 2019

-We are moving to growing full time with the fodder machine and will be feeding it to 2 steers that are separated from our control group which is fed traditional feed.
+We are moving to growing full time with the fodder machine and will be feeding it to 2 steers that are separated from our control group which are fed traditional feed.

 Educational & Outreach Activities